Landowner Collaborative Strategies for Nonlethal Predator Control

 5. Multimedia distribution to sustain and amplify these activities.

-Throughout this past year, we have engaged in communications and media campaigns to increase the profile of our education and outreach efforts through newsletters, print Magazines, and photos and videos communicated through social media.
+Throughout the past years, we have engaged in communications and media campaigns to increase the profile of our education and outreach efforts through newsletters, print Magazines, and photos and videos communicated through social media.

 Newsletters

-• Western Landowners Alliance Working Wild Challenge newsletters highlighting stories, opportunities, and relevant news about what it means to manage working lands while sharing space with wildlife were delivered to 2,343 members quarterly.
+• Western Landowners Alliance Working Wild Challenge newsletters highlighting stories, opportunities, and relevant news about what it means to manage working lands while sharing space with wildlife were sent to an average list of 3,500 people, with an average open rate of 44%.
+The industry standard open rate is only 28.5%, according to Google.

 On Land Magazines

-• The Western Landowners Alliance On Land magazin, that shares stories of land stewardship across the West, reaches over 3,000 individuals through subscription and store sales.
+• The Western Landowners Alliance On Land magazine shares stories of land stewardship across the West and reaches over 3,000 individuals through subscription and store sales.
 This reach is furthered by On-land online

 • All social content for WWU S1 was designed to spark curiosity, directing viewers to listen to the full episode.
 By maintaining a regular cadence as episodes were being released, we were able to maintain an ongoing social buzz around the show which helped drive our listenership.